 Professionalism is important in any field.
 In an emerging and changing field such as doula work, it is absolutely critical.

-Why did you create the Professional Doula Program?
+Why did you create the Professional Doula Certification Program?

 In short, I created it because doulas asked for it.